A Plan to Renew the Promise of American Life

 That’s it.

-Of course, each amendment would need some additional words, to prevent misinterpretation and to guide implementation.
-(We’d want, for example, to prevent states from repealing state admission acts.)
-But this is the essence.
+Of course, each amendment would need some additional words, to prevent misinterpretation and guide implementation.
+(We’d want, for example, to prevent states from repealing a state admission act.)
+But that’s the essence.

 Why such a tight leash on the debt?
 Because Uncle Sam won’t reform his ways voluntarily.
 He needs an accountability partner, a co-signer.
 And again, the states are the only entity that can be trusted, and have the incentive, to provide that service.